Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 This is intentional as it avoids exposing the management ports or the load balancers to unintended traffic.

-For example, if the WAF (Web Application Firewall) feature is used to accept traffic on port TCP 443, we recommend setting the load balancer's health checks to use the same port.
-This ensures service delivery capabilities and health check status are aligned, ensuring that failed firewall nodes are removed from service automatically.
+For example, if the WAF (Web Application Firewall) feature is being used to accept traffic on port TCP 443, we recommend setting the load balancer's health checks to use the same port.
+This ensures service delivery capabilities and health check status are aligned, making sure that failed firewall nodes are removed from service automatically.

 DNAT considerations for AA deployment

-For the AA (Active-Active) scenario, you must apply source NAT to inbound traffic for any DNAT rule allowing traffic from the WAN zone into the environment.
-To enable this, we’ll need to set up a unique IP for each firewall – this enables the TGW to route traffic back to the correct Sophos Firewall instead of balancing the request over all available nodes, preventing asymmetric routing.
+For the AA (Active-Active) scenario you will need to apply source NAT(MASQ) to inbound traffic for any DNAT rule that allows traffic from the WAN zone into the environment.
+This enables the TGW to route traffic back to the correct Sophos Firewall instead of balancing the request over all available nodes, preventing asymmetric routing.

 East-West routing considerations for AA deployment